ssciwr/onehealth-db/README.md

 * downloading GRIB & netCDF files from [Climate Data Store](https://cds.climate.copernicus.eu/) (ERA5-Land)
 * longitudes in each netCDF file are adjusted from (0-360) to (-180 to 180)
-* temperatures in each netCDF file are converted from Kevin to Celsius
+* temperatures in each netCDF file are converted from Kelvin to Celsius

 ## Setting up CDS API
 To use  CDS API for downloading data, you need to first create an account on CDS to obtain your personal access token.